AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v21/modules/module12/ex2.md

 }
 ```

-Copy the above JSON Response to your clipboard, then go to your custom Data Source configuration screen.
+Copy the above JSON Response to your clipboard, then go to your custom data source configuration screen.

 Click the **Edit Payload** icon.